arcnovus/learning-parse-angular-patch/README.md

 2. Open "application.js" and put in your Parse keys.
 3. Run, hack, love, hate, enjoy!

+We've put this on Git Hub as much to help others as to solicit help ourseleves.
+If you see something we could do a better way, please log an issue.
+We'd like to learn from our mistakes.

 **NB:** This project is in no way affiliated with parse-angular-patch or BRANDiD.

 Release Notes